mynameisfho/My-Data-Analyst-Portofolio/Evaluating Crimes in Los Angeles/README.md

 ![image](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Evaluating%20Crimes%20in%20Los%20Angeles/los_angeles.jpg)

 ## Los Angeles, California.
-#### The City of Angels.
+### The City of Angels.
 Tinseltown.
 The Entertainment Capital of the World!

+### Description:
 Famous for its warm climate, palm trees, extensive coastline, and Hollywood, Los Angeles has produced some of the most iconic films and songs.
 However, like any densely populated city, it has its share of challenges, including a significant amount of crime.
 That's where your expertise comes in!

 This project analyzes crime data to uncover patterns in criminal behavior, and to allocate resources more effectively to address various crimes in different neighborhoods.

-## The Data
+### Tools:
+Python and Excel

+### Data:
-Dataset is provided with a single dataset for analysis.
+Dataset is provided with a single dataset for analysis, ['crimes.csv'](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Evaluating%20Crimes%20in%20Los%20Angeles/crimes.csv).
 A summary and preview of the dataset are included below.
 This dataset is a modified version of the original data, which is publicly available from Los Angeles Open Data.

-## crimes.csv

 | Column     | Description              |
 |------------|--------------------------|